 I was born in 1980, in Atlanta, Georgia.
 But although I was born a Georgia peach, I didn’t stay there long.
 By the time I graduated to cheerios and high chairs, I was in New Orleans, Louisiana, a fitting place for a budding foodie.
 A few graduations later, I had a high school diploma, a history degree, and eventually, a law degree.

 Cooking happens on the night shift and on weekends.
-By day, I am a lawyer, working in a boutique firm in Maryland.
-Before that, though, my first job out of law school was within the Judicial Branch of our government, serving as a law clerk to a federal magistrate judge in Saint Louis, Missouri.
+By day, I am a lawyer, working at law firm in downtown St. Louis, Missouri.
+Before that, though, my first job out of law school was within the Judicial Branch of our government, serving as a law clerk to a federal magistrate judge here in Saint Louis.
 It was a job that I loved and how I decided on the first half of my blog name.

 About the Blog

 Judicialpeach was born in October 2008.
 At the time, I was looking for a convenient and central place to store my recipes.
 Between greasy hands and handwritten notations, my collection of printed recipes was quickly becoming indecipherable.
 The blog, with easy edits and digital permanency, was simply the best answer to the problem at hand.

 The blog not only stored past recipes, it stored ideas for future ones as well.
 It stored my comments, and eventually, comments from readers.
 The blog showed me restaurants on the horizon and specialty stores worth trying.
 Hyperlinks reminded me where I bought my vanilla beans and stone-ground grits.
 Embedded articles taught me how to build a soufflé and how to coax meringues.